aslikeyou/docker-lemp/README.md

 # docker-lemp

-Run Nginx, php-fpm and MariaDB using [Docker]
+Run Nginx, php-fpm and Mysql using [Docker]

 ## Requirements
 Install [Docker] and [Compose]